Jamesf807/BeerClassifierProject/README.md

 demoBeers.csv - set of test beers not in dataset that were used during demo

+iris.csv - popular dataset used to test decision trees.
+Used to make sure our algorithm performed well

 buildTree.py - Functions and algorithm for building decision tree and perform classifications